 Business Administration Major BS

 The Business Administration major prepares students for a wide range of careers in business, government and not-for-profit organizations.
-It is a general management degree that features required and elective courses from all College of Management majors.
+It is a general management degree that features required and/or elective courses from all College of Management majors.

 This program can be completed on campus or online, or by a combining on campus and online courses.
 Program requirements are the same, regardless of the delivery mode.